Fire continues at Texas plant; 50K under evacuation order

 At a Wednesday night news conference, Branick said a loss of power at the plant prevented any investigation into the cause of the explosions or how much damage was done to the facility.
 Likewise, he said there was no estimate yet on the extent of damage to surrounding neighborhoods.

-Monk said TPC would form an investigation team to determine what led to the explosions.
+Troy Monk, TPC Group’s director of health, safety and security, said the company would form an investigation team to determine what led to the explosions.

 “We’re staying focused on the safety of our emergency response personnel folks in and around in the community as well as trying to protect the environment,” Monk said at a news conference.